timescale/pgai/docs/vectorizer-api-reference.md

    embedding providers, initially including OpenAI, with more planned for the future.

-- **Automatic updates**: a vectorizer creates triggers on the source table, ensuring that embeddings are automatically updated when the source data changes.

 - **Efficient storage and retrieval**: embeddings are stored in a separate table with appropriate indexing, optimizing for vector similarity searches.

-- **Background processing**: you can schedule a vectorizer to run as a background job, minimizing impact on regular database operations.

 - **View creation**: a view is automatically created to join the original data with its embeddings, making it easy to query and use the embedded data.

-- **Scalability**: a vectorizer includes options for batch processing and concurrency control.
-This enables vectorizers to handle large datasets efficiently.

 - **Fine-grained access control**: you can specify the roles that have access to a vectorizer and its related objects.

 - **Monitoring and management**:  monitor the vectorizer's queue, enable/disable scheduling, and manage the vectorizer lifecycle.

 Vectorizer significantly simplifies the process of incorporating AI-powered semantic search and analysis capabilities into existing PostgreSQL databases.
 Making it easier for you to leverage the power of LLMs in your data workflows.

-Initially, vectorizers only work on [Timescale Cloud][timescale-cloud].
-However support for self-hosted installations will be added quickly.
+Vectorizers are available on [Timescale Cloud][timescale-cloud].
+You can also run it yourself, please see the [Self Hosting Guide](TODO).

 Vectorizer offers the following APIs:

+**Create and configure vectorizers**
 - [Create vectorizers](#create-vectorizers): automate the process of creating embeddings for table data.
 - [Chunking configuration](#chunking-configuration): define the way text data is split into smaller, manageable pieces before being processed for embeddings.